nikitavoloboev/data/docs/security/cryptography/zero-knowledge-proofs.md

 - [zkPairing](https://github.com/yi-sun/circom-pairing) - Proof-of-concept implementations of elliptic curve pairings (in particular, the optimal Ate pairing and Tate pairing) for the BLS12-381 curve in circom.
 - [What are Zero Knowledge Proofs (ZKPs), and how are they changing blockchain forever?](https://twitter.com/BarryFried1/status/1511742345053900800)
 - [boo-hoo](https://github.com/cronokirby/boo-hoo) - Library for Non-Interactive Zero-Knowledge Proofs of Knowledge (NIZKPoKs) for boolean circuits.
+- [zkGames](https://github.com/vplasencia/zkGames) - Platform that allows users to play zk (zero knowledge) games and mint an NFT as proof that they have won.